Table of Contents

 From a biochemical perspective, ketone body synthesis will be reinforced whenever there is an increased presence of acetyl-CoA (the starting substance of ketone body synthesis), as occurs during long periods of fasting or starvation.

 Diabetes mellitus also causes an accumulation of acetyl-CoA: lowered insulin production or higher insulin resistance leads to an increase in the degradation of fatty acids which, in turn, leads to more acetyl-CoA being produced.
-Acetyl-CoA can only enter the citric acid cycle if there is enough oxaloacetate available for the first reaction in that cycle; however, in diabetes mellitus, the absorption of glucose from the blood into the cell is inhibited, leading to reduced activity of glycolysis and thus reduced production of pyruvate and oxaloacetate.
+Acetyl-CoA can only enter the citric acid cycle if there is enough oxaloacetate available for the first reaction in that cycle; however, in diabetes mellitus, the absorption of glucose from the blood into the cell is inhibited, leading to reduced activity of glycolysis and thus reduced the production of pyruvate and oxaloacetate.

 This means that patients with diabetes have increased amounts of acetyl-CoA and a simultaneous deficiency of oxaloacetate, resulting in an intensified synthesis of ketone bodies via the acetyl CoA and HMG-CoA pathways.
 As well, there is an attempt to increase the amount of oxaloacetate for the Krebs cycle via deaminated amino acids that are ketogenic, such as leucine.
 The synthesis of ketone bodies takes place mainly in the hepatocytic mitochondria.

 Supply of Acetyl-CoA